open-gamma-ray-astro/gamma-astro-data-formats/source/skymaps/healpix/index.rst

 * ``ORDER`` -- ndim: 1,
     * Dimension: nebins
     * Order of the HEALPix pixelization in each energy plane.
-      Onlyrequired for energy-dependent pixelization formats
+      Only required for energy-dependent pixelization formats
       (``EXPLICIT_EDEP`` and ``SPARSE_EDEP``).

 .. _hpx_implicit: